Dr. Babasaheb Ambedkar Marathwada University

 Central statue of Dr Babasaheb Ambedkar in Dr. Babasaheb Ambedkar Marathwada University.

 Namantar Shahid Stambh is Namantar martyrs monolith in front of university gate erected in memory of the valour and the sacrifice of Dalit martyrs.

 Namantar Andolan

-In 1978, the Maharashtra Chief Minister, the state legislature, and the University administration approved renaming the university after B. R. Ambedkar.
+In 1978, the Chief Minister of Maharashtra, the state legislature, and the University administration approved renaming the university after B. R. Ambedkar.
 This decision was strongly opposed by other communities, resulting in the anti-Dalit pogrom.
 The Namantar Andolan was the renaming movement organised by Dalits for 16 years.
 On 14 January 1994, the university was officially renamed as "Dr. Babasaheb Ambedkar Marathwada University."

 Organisation and administration

 Colleges

-Since establishment, the university has affiliated around 456 colleges across four districts in Maharashtra: Chhatrapati Sambhajinagar, Beed, Jalna, and Dharashiv.
+Since establishment, the university has affiliated around 456 colleges across six districts in Maharashtra: Aurangabad, Beed, Jalna, Latur, and Osmanabad, and Parbhani districts.